walmartlabs/concord-website/docs/plugins/git.md

 <a name="branch"/>
 ## Create and Push a New Branch

-The `createNewBranch` action of the `git` task allows the creation of a new branch in the process space.
+The `createBranch` action of the `git` task allows the creation of a new branch in the process space.
 The new branch can be pushed back to the remote origin.
 The following parameters are needed in addition to the general
 parameters: